CoderTaegyeong/CoderTaegyeong.github.io/README.md

 There's an option for Korean now.
 Click the global icon on the left-top to hide the language selector options, re-click to reveal it again.

 ## Progress
-I don't think I'll get any back-end job with this pooly-made portfolio.
+I don't think I'll get any back-end job with this poorly-made portfolio.
 I'll be back after studying Java and put more stuff.(July 19th, 2020)

 ## Issues
 There are no issues yet.